Quehanna Boot Camp

 St Petersburg, FL 33733

 Deputy Superintendent for Centralized Services: James Stover

 Business Manager: Vacant

 Superintendent's Assistant: Melissa Billotte

 From 1948 to 1959, the then-Pennsylvania Bureau of Forestry leased the current site of Quehanna Boot Camp to Curtiss-Wright, a nuclear jet engine research and testing site.
 In 1962, Piper Aircraft Inc. leased the site for metal and parts fabrication to be used in the construction of aircraft.
 With the closing of the Quehanna Piper Aircraft site in 1978, the land reverted back to the Bureau of Forestry.
 In August 1991, the Pennsylvania Department of Corrections leased the site for the development of its first Motivational Boot Camp.
 Renovations were completed in early 1992 and the Boot Camp received its first platoon of twelve inmates in June 1992.

 In 1997, former Governor Ridge set aside funds for renovation of a 120,000-square-foot former metal fabrication plant.
 In 1998, reconstruction efforts began on the building, which was designed to house and completely accommodate 400 inmates, leaving other existing buildings for administrative offices and storage.
 The building was dedicated in July 1999 and occupied by inmates in October 1999.

 In April 2002, Quehanna was initially accredited as an adult boot camp.
-In October 2009, Quehanna was accredited as an adult correctional institution and reaccredited in October 2012.
+In October 2009, Quehanna was accredited as an adult correctional institution and most recently reaccredited in April 2018.

 Number of Acres Occupied: 30